vladimirlogachev/elm-modular-grid/README.md

 ## Switching between versions

-Here's how you can switch from 2-screen to 3-screen (or 1-screen) version:
+Here's how you can switch from a 2-screen to a 3-screen (or 1-screen) version:

 - replace `GridLayout2` with `GridLayout3` everywhere in your code
 - update `layoutConfig`